demisto/content-docs/docs/contributing/conventions.md

     ![Pull Request Review Sections](../doc_imgs/contributing/pull_request_review.png)

-- When addressing the review's *conversations*, please do **NOT** mark them as resolved: just write **done** in a comment, so the reviewer can better keep track of them:
+- When addressing the review's *conversations*, please do **NOT** mark them as resolved: just write "**done**" in a comment, so the reviewer can better keep track of them:

     ![Resolve Conversation](../doc_imgs/contributing/resolve_conversation.png)